 I believe we are made to be helpers and givers as the old adage of ‘it is more blessed to give than it is to receive’ is true.
 Share your gifts, be it art, helps, music, or even writing.
 Pablo Picasso said, “The meaning of life is to find your gift.
 The purpose of life is to give it away.”

 The final adage regarding charging money or filling a page with junk ads on websites intending to provide great content is ‘do unto others as you want to be done to yourself.’
 All and for more reasons is Why I Write for Free.

 Please don’t go away yet!
-Hit that red button for more.
+Scroll on down and read part 2 for more.
 If this is your first time visiting Average Joe’s Portico, every post is written in two parts.
 You have just read the portion challenging the mind, body, and soul.
 In The Portico, I seek to tap into your spiritual side, but only IF YOU DARE.
-Tap the Red Line Below to read the Part 2 Spiritual side of the story.
-(For an explanation of my madness – read the ‘Do You Dare’ Tab)
+If you are in the mode of ‘don’t shove God down my throat’, this part is not for you, it’s your out.
+Otherwise, Keep reading past the Red Line Below and read on to Part 2 for the Spiritual side of the story.
+(For an explanation of my creative writing attempt – read the ‘Do You Dare’ Tab)